AdrieanKhisbe/diractions/README.md

 ## History

-This plugins started out as some growing tweak in my config.
+This plugins started out as some growing *tweak* in my zsh personal config.
-First it was named alvar. (as a compaction of alias and variable) It just created variable about to jump in some dir, and a variable to refer to the directory.
-Later it was extended to perform some action in these directory.
+First it was named *alvar*. (as a compaction of alias and variable) It just created an alias to jump in some dir, and a variable to refer to the directory.
+Later it was extended to perform some action in these directories.
 Then it was then extracted into is own repo, hence the troubled initial history.
-With a new repo, he got a new name **Diractions** (*never explain an overobvious pun*), and is growing ever since with new functionnalities.
+With a new repo, he got a new name **Diractions** (*never explain an overobvious pun*), and is growing ever since with new functionnalities. :)

 After some fall stall, we might reach the first major version around the new year.